vchhikara/opencode-remote/README.md

 ## 3. Pair

 Open **OpenCode Remote**.
 On the Pair Device screen:

 1. Tap **Scan QR Code**
 2. Scan the code shown by the bridge
 3. Tap **Connect**

 You can also enter the host address and pairing secret manually.
 Once pairing succeeds, the one-time secret is exchanged for a persistent per-device credential.

-Future connections use the device credential instead of the pairing secret.
+The future connections use the device credential instead of the pairing secret.

 ---